vernalkick/kevinclark/_posts/2013-10-07-welcome-to-jekyll.markdown

 ---
 title:  "Welcome to Jekyll!"
 date: 2013-10-07 22:19:22
+excerpt: Every designer is wired differently.
+Some people are idea people, some people are artists.
+I’m an optimizer.
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!